erp12/pyshgp/docs/examples/Integer_Regression.rst

 Every evolutionary paramter has a default value that can be overwritten when defining a problem.
 These parameters are stored in a dictionary.

 .. note::
-    More infomration about the rest of the evolutionary params can be found on the :doc:`Evolutionary Parameters Page <Evolutionary_Parameters>`.
+    More infomration about the rest of the evolutionary params can be found on the :doc:`Evolutionary Parameters Page <../Evolutionary_Parameters>`.

 Below is the dictionary defining the evolutionary parameters that pertain to the Integer Regression problem.